vovan47/miix310/README.md

 1. Wait 20-30 minutes until it's done. `.deb` files will appear in a directory one level above.
 Install them with `$ sudo dpkg -i linux*.deb` command.
 1. If everything is correct, Ubuntu will boot into a new kernel after reboot.
 If something gone wrong, access GRUB boot menu and select older kernel version.

+## Docker support

+Yes, this processor has virtualization feature and can run Docker!
+However, if you recompiled kernel with instructions above, some required parameters will be not set.
+Here is a bash script to check your kernel config: (link)[https://github.com/moby/moby/blob/master/contrib/check-config.sh] I spent some time searching for desired options and finding them in the `menuconfig`. (no, you can't just enable them in a text file, as they have dependencies).
+I will put my `.config` here as a separate file.